dbizpages/waffles/README.md

-# landing-page-boilerplate
-A pure client-side landing page template that you can fork, customize and host freely.
-Relies on Mailchimp and Google Analytics.
+A simple restaurant website with a Facebook page integration, embedded MailChimp form, and Google Analytics for reporting.